ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 abstractions, so that you can keep all of them in your head.

 Those two approaches require two different kinds of communication.
-If you have a very few set of abstraction, you can easily keep all of them in your head and apply them in your understanding of your code.
+If you have a very small set of abstractions, you can easily keep all of them in your head and apply them in your understanding of your code.
 If you have an infinite amount of abstractions, then you want as much help from the language as you can to not have to juggle all of